Budget for Backpacking South America: Our first 6 months of travel costs

 Bolivia is the cheapest country we’ve ever been to.
 Meals cost 10 Bolivianos – £1 – for two courses (even if you think you’re just ordering a main, you’ll normally be brought a noodle soup to start).
 You can find good dorms for around £5 each per night and even a swanky, gated apartment in La Paz only cost us £15.
 For buses, the general rule is £1 per 1 hour, but be warned that the quality of buses is much lower than in surrounding countries, so it’s not really the bargain you first thought – it’s more like paying for your own minor torture experience.

-Even with the £120 cash stolen in Torotoro and £100 spent on replacing our nicked speakers, we still came in under budget.
+Even with the £120 cash stolen in Torotoro and £100 spent on replacing our nicked speakers, we still came in under our budget for backpacking South America’s cheapest nation.
 Not counting these mishaps, we spent around £1400 for both of us over 4 weeks, including £300 on the salt flats tour – yes, we got ripped off online!

 Budget for 4 weeks in Peru